RTurney/Bank-tech-test/README.md

 * Can deposit money within the account
 * Can withdraw money from the account
 * Can only withdraw money that is available in account
+* Statement class
+* Statement class has empty history on initialisation
+* statement class can add credit transaction to history

 ## User instructions: